anastafj197/Jam_Tour/README.md

 Features:
 Where & When: Will my favorite artists be playing
 Tickets: Cost & Purchase options
-Interactive map of USA:  Highlightable states upon attendance preferances
+Interactive map of USA:  Highlightable states upon attendance preferences